-- (a) Interest rate risk: The Company's interest rates and loan repayment terms are described in Note 9. - (b) Concentration of credit risk: Financial Instruments consist principally of cash, trade accounts receivable, investments and derivatives.
+- (a) Interest rate risk: The Company's interest rates and loan repayment terms are described in Note 9. - (b) Concentration of credit risk: Financial instruments consist principally of cash, trade accounts receivable, investments and derivatives.
 The Company places its temporary cash investments, consisting mostly of deposits, primarily with high credit rated financial institutions.
 The Company performs periodic evaluations of the relative credit standing of those financial institutions that are considered in the Company's investment strategy.
 The Company limits its credit risk with accounts receivable by performing ongoing credit evaluations of its customers' financial condition and generally does not require collateral for its accounts receivable and does not have any agreements to mitigate credit risk.
-The Company limits the exposure of non-performance by counterparties to derivative instruments by diversifying among counterparties with high credit ratings and performing periodic evaluations of the relative credit standing of the counterparties. - (c) Fair value: The carrying amounts reflected in the accompanying Consolidated Balance Sheet of financial assets and accounts payable approximate their respective fair values due to the short maturity of these instruments.
+The Company limits the exposure of non-performance by counterparties to derivative instruments by diversifying among counterparties with high credit ratings and performing periodic evaluations of the relative credit standing of the counterparties. - (c) Fair value: The carrying amounts reflected in the accompanying consolidated balance sheet of financial assets and accounts payable approximate their respective fair values due to the short maturity of these instruments.
 The fair value of long-term bank loans with variable interest rates approximate the recorded values, generally due to their variable interest rates.
-The fair value of the investments discussed in Note 4, determined through Level 1 of the fair value hierarchy, equates to the amounts that would be received by the Company in the event of sale of these investments.
 The fair value of the interest rate swap agreements discussed in Note 15 above are determined through Level 2 of the fair value hierarchy as defined in FASB guidance for Fair Value Measurements and are derived principally from or corroborated by observable market data, interest rates, yield curves and other items that allow value to be determined.

 The fair value of the interest rate swap agreements discussed in Note 15(a) and (b) equates to the amount that would be paid by the Company to cancel the agreements.
-As at December 31, 2011 and March 31, 2012, the fair value of these interest rate swaps in aggregate amounted to a liability of \$170,691and \$160,271, respectively.
+As at December 31, 2011 and June 30, 2012, the fair value of these interest rate swaps in aggregate amounted to a liability of \$170,691 and \$183,362, respectively.

-The fair market value of the forward contracts discussed in Note 15(c) determined through Level 2 of the fair value hierarchy as at December 31, 2011 amounted to a liability of \$984 and as at March 31, 2012 amounted to an asset of \$230.
+The fair market value of the forward contracts discussed in Note 15(c) determined through Level 2 of the fair value hierarchy as at December 31, 2011 and June 30, 2012 amounted to a liability of \$984 and \$146, respectively.